 Why it's good to be seen

-It's carers' week and the theme is 'making caring visible'.
-In our cuppas we've been discussing what this means to each of us.
-And what we've discovered is, that there are so many different meanings and layers to being visible.....
+For Carers' Week 2020, the theme is 'Making Caring Visible'.
+During our virtual cuppas, we discussed what this meant to each of us unpaid carers.
+What we've discovered is that there are many different meanings and layers to being 'visible'.

 External Visibility versus 'Self' Visibility

 Firstly, there is visibility amongst different 'external' audiences.
 For example, visibility with our friends, the local population, local services and with our Government.
 And what this type of visibility means for us.

 Ultimately, it directly impacts how we're regarded and supported, emotionally, practically and financially.

 But interestingly, what also came out of our chats, is that there is also visibility amongst ourselves, or 'self-visibility'.
 Many of us shared stories of not realising we were in fact a 'carer' for a long time with it usually taking a GP (or similar) to point this out.
 After all, we're also a wife, a husband, a parent, a son, a daughter, a sibling, a grandchild, a neighbour.